Special Educational Needs

 - All of our LSA’s have had training in delivering reading, spelling & phonics programmes;

-- We have a member of staff trained as an ELSA, who receives regular support from the Educational Psychology team;
+- We have two members of staff trained as an ELSA, who receive regular support from the Educational Psychology team;

 - Our Nurture group staff are fully trained and have received the Nurture Network Certificate;